The Program in Public Health at Stony Brook Medicine is proud to offer a Master of Health Administration (MHA) degree!

 The degree culminates with the integrative experience and capstone courses, preparing graduates to enter into the health administration workforce or to advance to the next level in their career.

 The MHA Program is responsive to national trends in health administration education in terms of its structure, curriculum, and relevance to the job market.
 The structure of the MHA Program is intended to meet the needs of students who require more flexibility than the traditional classroom setting.
-With over 75% of the curriculum delivered through an online format, the MHA Program typically requires students to be present for on-campus, evening classes only one or two evenings per week during the semester.
-This balanced structure is intended to accommodate the needs of prospective students who are working professionals, busy parents or caregivers, and other self-motivated individuals who appreciate the flexibility afforded by asynchronous online coursework.
+With a fully online curriculum, the MHA Program can be completed remotely in an asynchronous format, supplemented with optional synchronous opportunities.
+This delivery format is intended to accommodate the needs of prospective students who are working professionals, busy parents or caregivers, and other self-motivated individuals who appreciate the flexibility afforded by a distance education format.